astrotutor9/Microbit-Copper-Art/README.md

 # Microbit-Copper-Art

 The Microbit has a really great feature built in that makes it an excellent starting point for adding interactivity to a small piece of artwork.
-This exercise uses the Microbit Version 1.
+This exercise was designed using the Microbit Version 1 but will also work with the Version 2.

 A simple python command “is_touched” can be used to tell if one of the contacts on the base of the Microbit literally has been touched.
 If a wire is connected to the contacts then this sense can be taken away from the Microbit onto a canvas, painting or sculpture.